ionata-archive/tls-checker/README.md

 `TLSChecker.isRunning` will be true if a check is running, false otherwise.

+__NOTE:__ The following methods are best used before a check or re-check is fired.

 `TLSChecker.setTTL(milliseconds)` will set the localStorage time to live value.
 It defaults to 3 days.

+`TLSChecker.useFallbackGetter` forces the use of the non-jQuery getter.

+`TLSChecker.useJQueryGetter` reverts the getter to the jQuery one.

+__NOTE:__ The following methods can be used after a check so consecutive checks won't trigger a remote request.

+`TLSChecker.markAsIncompatible` sets compatibility mode and stores it in the cache.

+`TLSChecker.markAsCompatible` does the opposite of markAsIncompatible().

 You can set `window.maybeTLSIncompatible` variable within an IE Conditional comment, to determine early.